dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 The ViewModel Tier includes the following classes:
 - BasketsController: Receives and processes all "\baskets" HTTP requests.
 - CupboardController: Receives and processes all "\cupboard" HTTP requests.

+Typescript components:
+- login-page.ts: Handles logging-in logic.
+- lootbox.ts: Handles all logic pertaining to the wheel  and bestowing new styles onto a user.
+- needs.ts: Handles all logic with displaying the cupboard and allowing needs to be added into a users cart, as well as allowing an admin to create, edit, and delete needs.
+- user-basket.ts: Contains all logic for checking out a user's basket.
+- user-info.ts: Contains all the relevant info for a user to display in the top right of the page (buttons).

+Typescript services:
+- backend-connection.ts: Connects to the SPRING server and enacts all HTTP requests from the typescript components.
+- css-equipper.ts: Handles all logic for changing the variables in styles.css based on selected styles in the user's basket.
+- helper-basket.ts: Contains a copy of the current user's basket, used among most of the typescript components that affect a basket.
+Calls the backend-connection when a relevant update to the basket is made.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View